tyst3273/pynamic-structure-factor/README.md

   - can also run the mpi version with -np 1 or without calling the mpi executable. the results are identical. but why?
   - it is mandatory when running with mpi to pass the '-m mpi4py' argument to the python interpreter when calling. if not, exceptions or errors will only kill the calling process and the code will enter deadlock and run forever. if you pass the module argument, the code will know to kill all processes if an exception is raised on any process. see the mpi4py docs for more info, cause i dont understand anymore than what i wrote here.
   - example syntax: mpiexec -np 4 python -m mpi4py PSF.py > log
+  - the number of Q points will be split as evenly as possible over all procs with the remainder going on rank 0.